2DaCrafty1/Streamio/README.md

 # Streamio
-Ideas on best apps for uploading, services for streamio vs.kodi
+Ideas on best apps for uploading,and or streaming services for streamio vs.kodi